 Custom and Commemorative books include:

-- Schools–mark an anniversary, event, or notable person.
-See school samples.
+- Schools: Mark an anniversary, event, or notable person

 How We Publish

-- The school gathers images and generates a book manuscript, with or without Reedy’s help.
+- The client gathers images and generates a book manuscript, with or without Reedy’s help.

 - Reedy is able to shape concepts, offering developmental editing as needed.